justindujardin/mathy/website/docs/examples/mathy_ppo.md

 ### Algorithm

-The PPO class handles policy updates, action selection, experience buffer handling, and saving/loading.
+The PPO class encapsulates handles the policy updates, action selection, experience buffer handling, and saving/loading.

 It initializes two ActorCritic models: one for the current policy and another as a reference to the old policy.
 This structure is crucial for implementing PPO's clipped surrogate objective function, which moderates the policy updates for stability.